oracle-livelabs/apex/event-mangement/8-appendix/8-appendix.md

 To update the Web Credential in Oracle APEX:

 1. You need access to an OCI API Key Pair.
-To generate an OCI Key pair, refer to [Lab 1: Task 1 : Generate API keys using OCI Console](?lab=3-configure-oci&type=OCIGenAI#Task1:GenerateAPIKeysusingOCIConsole)
+To generate an OCI Key pair, refer to Lab 1 > Task 1 [Configure a Generative AI Service in APEX](?lab=0-configure-ai-keys)

     *Note: Skip this step if you already have the API key.*